EndymionTeam/VuplexMagicLeapClickIssue/README.md

 ```

 > Full stacktrace of the error is available [here](./stacktrace.md).
 This include all logging since the App has been launched.
+Furthermore include logging for Vuplex pointer eventer (OnPointerUp, OnPointerDown, OnPointerEnter, OnPointerExit) that is possile to reach looking for `"Vuplex: "` string.

 # Environment